marcojalenyu/SynchronizedLFG/README.md

 The program has the following functionalities to handle concurrency and synchronization:
 - Threads are used to dispatch players to the dungeon instance and track the statuses of the dungeon instances.
-- Semaphores are used to control the number of concurrent instances at a maximum of n.
 - Locks are used to ensure thread safety (to avoid deadlocks) when accessing shared resources like the party queue and the list of dungeon instances.
+- Starvation is generally avoided by looping from the index of the last instance that a party has been assigned to.
-- AutoResetEvent is used to signal the start and completion of a run in a dungeon instance.
+- AutoResetEvent is used to signal the start and completion of a run in a dungeon instance, allowing for a print of the status of all dungeon instances.

+Note: Using a really high amount of instances (n) may cause the console to be flooded with messages and take a while to complete.